flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/altitude-indicator.md

 ### Radio Height

-This appears at the bottom of the artificial horizon and the aircraft is less than 2500 feet (radio)
+This appears at the bottom of the artificial horizon and the aircraft is 2500 feet or lower (radio altitude)

 If a decision height has been entered in the PERF page of the MCDU, then: